Comprehensive Guide to French Property Tax for UK and International Buyers

 Tax Optimisation Through Corporate Structures

-• While tax-efficient in France, this method makes it harder to transfer property shares to children.
+- While tax-efficient in France, this method makes it harder to transfer property shares to children.
 Rental income is likely not taxed in France, but will be taxed in the UK.
-Potential structuring under UK’s ‘furnished holiday let’ rules should be carefully examined.
+Potential structuring under the UK’s ‘furnished holiday let’ rules should be carefully examined.

 Important Considerations

-For detailed advice or further information, please contact a French property solicitor as our aim is to give you some brief advice but we do not pretend to replace personalised legal advice.
+For detailed advice or further information, please contact a French property solicitor as we aim to give you some brief advice but we do not pretend to replace personalised legal advice.
 We are dedicated to assisting you through your property investment journey in the French Alps.
-As part of our service we introduce you to a French solicitor (notaire) at no extra cost. 🏔️🏡🇫🇷
+As part of our service, we introduce you to a French solicitor (notaire) at no extra cost. 🏔️🏡🇫🇷